Header image strong and weak acids

 Concentration and pH

-Strong and weak refers to how ionised or dissociated the acid molecules are.
+Strong and weak are terms used to describe acids and alkalis and refer to how ionised or dissociated the acid or alkali molecules are.
 Concentrated or dilute refers to how much water is present.
-If the acid is dilute then it contains a large amount of water and as the concentration rises the amount of water present reduces.
-Ethanoic acid with a concentration of 5 mol/dm3 is a concentrated solution of a weak acid.
+If the acid is dilute then it contains a large amount of water and as its concentration rises the amount of water present reduces.
+An ethanoic acid solution with a concentration of 5 mol/dm3 is a concentrated solution of a weak acid while a hydrochloric acid solution with a concentration of 0.5mol/dm3 is a dilute solution of a strong acid.

 Reactions of strong and weak acids